Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/10/creating-astro-redirects-powershell.md

 Amazingly, it took less than a second to update over 800 files.

 Your situation may differ, but some of this might be useful.

+## Summing up

+Even though Astro is a static site generator (with bells and whistles added on), you can redirect old or broken web requests to the correct place using meta redirects.

+When you need to redirect a lot of content, you can generate the redirects with a script.